Berserker hypothesis: Relationship to other proposed Fermi paradox solutions

 The Berserker hypothesis is distinct from the dark forest hypothesis in that under the latter, many alien civilizations could still exist provided they keep silent.
 The dark forest hypothesis can be viewed as a special case of the Berserker hypothesis, if the 'deadly Berserker probes' are (e.g. due to resource scarcity) only sent to star systems that show signs of intelligent life.

 The Great Filter hypothesis is a more general counterpart to the Berserker hypothesis, which posits that a great event or barrier prevents early-stage extraterrestrial life from developing into intelligent space-faring civilizations.
 In the Berserker hypothesis framing, the filter would exist between the industrial age and widespread space colonization.

+Berserkers in popular culture

+In Babylon 5 episode "A Day in the Strife" (1995), a berserker probe approached the Babylon station promising untold technological and medical advancements in return for the crew answering a number of questions, threatening that the probe would explode, destroying the station with it, if they failed.

+Having put together the appropriate answers within the deadline, station commander John Sheridan realised the probe was testing them to see if they were advanced enough to pose a threat, and would explode on receiving the correct answers, confirming this.
+The crew therefore ignored the request and destroyed the probe as it departed, to prevent it fulfilling its mission elsewhere.

+In the Star Trek episode "The Changeling" (1967), an altered earth probe is inadvertently given berserker like imperatives to sterilize imperfection, destroying all biological life as it travels back to Earth.